Here’s a quick guide to soba noodles (also known as buckwheat noodles) and how to best use them in recipes.

 Buying and cooking soba

 In the Western world, soba noodles are more commonly available in natural food stores, as several domestic companies are involved in their importation and distribution.
 You might also find them in Asian groceries.
-They most often come in 8-ounce cellophane packages.
+They most often come in 8-ounce cellophane packages containing three bundles, as shown above.

 Soba noodles are cooked just like ordinary pasta — in a roomy pot in plenty of steadily simmering water.
 They take approximately 5 to 7 minutes to cook.
 Best to follow package directions, just as you would any other type of pasta or noodle variety.

-Are soba good for you, and are they gluten-free?
+Are soba noodles good for you, and are they gluten-free?

 Soba noodles do have a lot to offer nutritionally.
 See how soba stacks up against whole wheat spaghetti.
 They might not be quite as nutrient-dense, but they’re more palatable!